Bluetooth Hearing Aids

 Unitron’s latest hearing aid platform has streaming to both iPhone and Android.
 This device is unique because the technology can be upgraded over time.

-The Marvel is Phonak’s latest hearing aids and has direct streaming for both Android and iPhone streaming.
+The Paradise is Phonak’s latest hearing aids and has direct streaming for both Android and iPhone streaming.

 7. Starkey Livio AI: 2019 release